gvwilson/sensibleadventures/cloudherd/reboot.md

     *   Noxy (bursts out): "But grappa isn't the only one you're going to lock up, is he?"
         *   Indy: "What are you talking about?"
         *   Noxy (shaking): "Ask him about the children.
 About how he wants to use the clouds."
+        *   Indy: "What do you mean?"
+        *   Dorbu: "We can end this!"
+        *   Indy (aghast): "But without rain, people will starve!"
+        *   Dorbu: "People are starving right now"
-        *   Bonzon steps toward her
+    *   Bonzon intervenes: "Enough of this!"
-        *   Villagers move to intervene
+        *   villagers move to intervene
-        *   Suddenly swords are out and Noxy is frightened
+        *   suddenly swords are out and Noxy is frightened
         *   Bonzon (quietly): "Explain yourself and this can end peacefully."
         *   Noxy: "I...
 I overheard you talking to---"
         *   Bonzon (still quietly): "No you didn't."
     *   orders Noxy taken to the traders' hall for questioning
         *   Indy: "Over my dead body!"
         *   Bonzon: "This is where the villain says, if you insist.
 But this isn't a story, and I'm not a villain."
-        *   Orders Indy taken as well.
+        *   orders Indy taken as well
     *   Dorbu walks Grappa Gas, Indy, and Noxy toward the traders' hall with a handful of soldiers as guards
         *   Noxy's mind racing
         *   Indy (to Dorbu): "I *trusted* you."
         *   Dorbu (anguished): "I'm sorry.
 Everything just... got away from us."
         *   Grappa Gas (bitter): "You betrayed the king.
 Should have known you'd betray us too."
+        *   Dorbu apologizes again
+        *   Indy cuts him off: "I am *tired* of men doing things on principle that hurt other people."
     *   round the corner and see Aft and a couple of olders next to the goof pen
         *   Grappa Gas (to Aft): "You must be enjoying this."
         *   Aft: "A bit, but not as much as I'm going to enjoy *this*."